Wycliffe-USA/workday-gsuite-person-sync/README.md

 `cp '/root/.config/powershell/SCRT HQ/PSGSuite/Configuration.psd1' /config/`

 ## Building and storing the docker image:
-The container runs from an image that is build and stored in the local docker hub repository.
+The container runs from an image that is build and stored in the local docker hub repository or built on your local computer.
 ### Build
 ```
 cd [this directory]